ChumaNAM/Demo-repo/README.md

 # Demo-repo
 Description
-This is the demo file
+This is the demo file.